JonMinton/d_with_shp/README.md

 5. Find the file `d_with_shp.Rproj` inside the unzipped repository and select it.
 This should open up the project within Rstudio;
 6. In the file navigation pane (bottom right pane), go into the directory `select_num_denom` and click on either the file `ui.r` or `server.r`;
 7. The R script file should now open in the top left pane.
 On the top right corner of this pane there should be an option `Run App` - click on this.
-8. The app should now be run!
+8. The app should now run!

 # Troubleshooting
 - Any errrors and warnings should appear on the bottom left pane of Rstudio.
 These will tell you if any packages are missing.